cibernox/ember-native-dom-helpers/README.md

 ### Acceptance tests

-You can use the exact same helpers for you integration tests.
+You can use the exact same helpers for you acceptance tests.
 All interaction helpers like `click`, `fillIn` et al. return a promise that that fullfils when "the world has settled" (that is, there is no pending requests or promises and the runloop has be drained), which is what the `andThen` acceptance helper used to do.